 - Lore articles, races, stigmas, and stories are subject to editorial review.
 You must attend at least three events before creating these, and must submit them for formal review before they are published.
 An editor then reviews the content for adherence to standards, possibly making changes or returning it for revision before approving it.
 Note that the original author of editorial content can make amendments and revisions to it freely, but revisions must go back through editorial review before they are published.

 - Content subject to editorial review might face an additional level of owner review if it deals with world canon.
-A lore article that names a new immortal, for instance, or a story that features the appearance of an artifact must be reviewed by game ownership before it can be published.
+A lore article that names a new immortal, introduces a new race, adds to geography or realm lore, or a story that features the appearance of an artifact must be reviewed by game ownership before it can be published.